Home Tutorials How to Create a Linux Bootable USB Flash Drive

 How to Create a Linux Bootable USB Using the GUI on Windows

-We will use Rufus for creating a live Linux USB from Windows.
+We will use Rufus to create a live Linux USB from Windows.
 You can download Rufus from its website.
 Install it once the download finishes and follow the below steps.

 Step – 1: Select USB Device

-To select the USB device, launch Rufus, and insert your USB.
+To select the USB device, launch Rufus and insert your USB.
 Rufus should detect the device automatically.
-In case there are multiple USB devices connected to your machine, select the appropriate one from the Device field.
-We recommend users to unplug all other USB devices to make this step hassle-free.
+If there are multiple USB devices connected to your machine, select the appropriate one from the Device field.
+We recommend users unplug all other USB devices to make this step hassle-free.

 Step – 2: Select Boot Options and Partition Scheme